 Examples of Internal data include: Some memos, correspondence, and meeting minutes; contact lists that contain information that is not publicly available; and procedural documentation that should remain private.

 Confidential data is information that, if made available to unauthorized parties, may adversely affect individuals or the business of Boston University.
 This classification also includes data that the University is required to keep confidential, either by law (e.g., FERPA) or under a confidentiality agreement with a third party, such as a vendor.
 This information should be protected against unauthorized disclosure or modification.
 Confidential data should be used only when necessary for business purposes and should be protected both when it is in use and when it is being stored or transported.

-Any unauthorized disclosure or loss of Confidential data must be reported to the appropriate dean or department head.
-The dean or department head should determine whether to report the unauthorized disclosure or loss of Confidential data to the Information Services & Technology Incident Response Team at 617-358-1100.
+Any unauthorized disclosure or loss of Confidential data must be reported to the Information Services & Technology Incident Response Team at 617-358-1100.